adekoyadapo/360ace/README.md

 ## Current Improvements

 - Use of [kaniko](https://github.com/GoogleContainerTools/kaniko) as part of CI for container build
-- Improvement with CICD with helm templates and fluxcd
+- Improvement with CICD with helm templates and fluxcd or AgroCD after local tests